hhvu0102/unix_basic/README.md

 # Examining files on the command line
 #### clear
+Sometimes your terminal is filled with past commands/outputs, and you want to have a clean terminal to avoid confusion.
+Then, you can do:

+`clear`

+or hit `Ctrl + l`.

+You can still scroll up to see past commands/outputs.

 #### cat
+- `cat` = concatnate.
+- Displays contents of file on screen.
+    - This will display the entire file at once.
+So it will look overwhelming if you have a big file!
+- If you put two file names, it will display the first file, followed by the 2nd file.

 #### less
+- `less` opens the file, and lets you navigate through it.
+- Use "space" to go forward and hit the "b" key to go backwards.
+- The "g" key goes to the beginning of the file and "G" goes to the end.
+- Finally, hit "q" to quit.

 #### head
+- `head` writes the first ten lines of a file to the screen.
+- To change the number of lines printed, type `head -n <number> <file name>`.
+    - For example, `head -n 5 `

 #### tail
+- `tail` writes the last ten lines of a file to the screen.
+- To change the number of lines printed, type `tail -n <number> <file name>`.
+    - For example, `tail -n 5 `

 #### grep
 #### sort
 #### uniq